Austin College Bulletin 2022-2023

 A fax machine is located in Mailing and Printing Services for receiving and sending messages.
 The incoming fax number is 903.813.3199.
 Students who receive a fax will be notified by a written message in the assigned mail box.
 There will not be a charge for the first page; however, a $0.25 fee will be charged for each additional page.
 The fee for sending a fax is $1.00 for the first page and $0.50 per page thereafter.

 The Campus Mail Center does not accept cash to be delivered to anyone on campus.
 Cash should be exchanged in person.
 The Mail Center will not be responsible for any money lost or stolen if it was sent through the Mail Center.

 900 N GRAND AVE STE XXXXX

 SHERMAN, TX 75090-4400

-Please do not use nicknames on your correspondence or packages.
-The Campus Post Office only recognizes the name that you registered with at the beginning of the semester.
-Failure to use the format above or using nicknames can result in up to a 48-hour delay of your package.
+Please do not use nicknames on correspondence or packages.
+The Campus Post Office only recognizes the name that students registered with at the beginning of the semester.
+Failure to use the format above or using nicknames can result in up to a 48-hour delay of packages.

 Packages shipped to correspond with the beginning of a new semester should be shipped to arrive approximately two weeks prior to the beginning of that semester.
 Please make sure each package does not weigh over 50 pounds.